matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 A text embedding example using nytimes, github, and techcrunch headlines reduced a 47k x 27 input matrix (number of unique words x max headline word length) to 47k x 10 dense(r) matrix.
 Interestingly, it did some further processing with a reduce_mean lambda layer and represented in a dense softmax layer.

-Note on embeddings.ipynb... had to put the "data" folder on my google drive, then mount it, and update paths to "./drive/MyDrive/data/..".

 This design pattern looks like something you have to do all the time.
 Very useful.

 ### 3: Feature Cross